In this guide we’ll take a look at the best microchip cat flaps for the UK market.

 My cats were soon using the cat flap without any problems and it did the job of keeping neighbouring cats outs despite them attempting to batter it down.
 It can also be manually set so that cats can come in but not get out again.
 Useful if you prefer to keep your cats in at night.

-This is a wonderful cat flap that gives you peace of mind and may well reduce your cat food bill.
-It comes at a reasonable price too.
+This is a wonderful microchip cat flap that gives you peace of mind and may well reduce your cat food bill.
+It comes at a reasonable price too – making it the best microchip cat flap for the money.

-Two my cats prefer to be outdoors much of the time so I used this cat flap to replace one on a shed where they sleep and eat.
-This cat flap is also very easy to programme and is compatible with 9, 10 and 15-digit microchips.
+This Cat Mate Microchip Cat Flap is very easy to programme and is compatible with 9, 10 and 15-digit microchips.
 Up to 30 cats can be programmed at a time.
 More than enough for most people’s needs!

 It requires 4 AA batteries which are not included.
 These should last for approximately a year.